bradddd/bradddd.github.io/_pages/books.md

 - That Will Never Work: The Birth of Netflix and the Amazing Life of an Idea
 - 15 Commitments of Conscious Leadership
 - Team of Teams
-- The Best Investment Advice
+- The Best Investment Advice I Ever Received
 - Trillion Dollar Coach
 - The  Phoenix Project
 - Range